HAIR CARE PRODUCTS (NON-COLORING)

 7138

-Although many chemicals in cosmetics present limited or absolutely no threat, several dozen are linked with severe medical issues, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics can enter your body through the skin and inhalation, and cause the same dangers as food chemicals, per this site.
+Though most chemicals in cosmetic products pose hardly any or no threat, dozens have been linked to substantial health conditions, such as cancer, and neurological harm.
+Chemicals in cosmetics get into the body through inhalation, the skin, and ingestion, and pose the same problems as food chemicals, per this site.

-Chemicals associated with cancer are found in food, water, and lots of other common products.
-But, no classification of consumer products is subject to less government direction than cosmetics and other personal care products, including Volume Booster.
-While many of the chemicals and contaminants in cosmetics most likely present very little risk, exposure to a few has been associated with major health concerns, including cancer.
+Chemicals and contaminants linked to cancer are found in water, food, and several other common products.
+But, no category of consumer products is subject to less government management than cosmetics and other personal products, including Volume Booster.
+Though most of the chemicals and contaminants in cosmetics likely present minimal risk, your exposure to some has been linked to critical health concerns, including cancer.